sergiocallegari/PyDSM/doc/source/getting-started.rst

 Numpy_ :
     A powerful library that adds vector and matrix manipulation routines to Python.
-Currently tested with version 1.6.2, should work with other releases too.
+Currently tested with version 1.7.1, should work with other releases too.

 Scipy_ :
     A package of tools for science and engineering for Python.
-Currently tested with version 0.11.
-Should work with later releases too.
+Currently tested with version 0.12.
+Should work with other releases too.

 Matplotlib_ :
     A python plotting library.
-Currently tested with version 1.1.1, should work with later releases too.
+Currently tested with version 1.3, should work with other releases too.

 CVXOPT_ :
    A free software package for convex optimization based on the Python